Fern Plants Make Excellent Borders

 The Fiddlehead Fern, whose furled fronds can be harvested and eaten.

-These near maintenance free plants will add a constant touch of green as well as tropical beauty to any landscape.
+These near maintenance fern plants will add a constant touch of green as well as tropical beauty to any landscape.
 Fern plants ship bare root.

 Fern Plant Benefits